 How?
 Here are 12 suggestions.

-2. Be intentional in your own media use.
+1. Be intentional in your own media use.
 Are you always watching TV?
 Always checking your phone?
 What are your kids learning by watching you?
-One new complaint by young people is that their parents are always on their phone and they can’t get their parent’s attention.
-What are the principles that guide your media use and indulgence?
-How are you unplugging from a media-saturated world?

 10. Have family fasts.
 In The Tech-Wise Family, Andy Crouch argues for fasting, “One hour a day, one day a week, and one week a year.”
 Another wise father of a three children who are 11-years-old and under has a media free week once a month.
-Our kids want this freedom from something they cannot control.
+Our kids want this structure and freedom.

 11. Go after the heart.
 Media magnifies our idols.
 Is our temptation lust, money, gossip, fear of man, loving approval, coveting a lifestyle?
 The media we chose amplifies and feeds our idols.